neondatabase/website/content/docs/manage/branches.md

 ## Primary branch

-Each Neon project has a primary branch called `main`, by default.
+Each Neon project has a primary branch.
 In the Neon Console, your primary branch is identified by a `PRIMARY` tag.
-You can designate any branch as the primary branch for your project or rename the primary branch, but you cannot delete a primary branch.
+You can designate any branch as the primary branch for your project.
 The advantage of the primary branch is that its compute endpoint remains accessible if you exceed your project's limits, ensuring uninterrupted access to data that resides on the primary branch.

 - For [Free Tier](/docs/introduction/free-tier) users, the compute endpoint associated with the primary branch remains accessible if you exceed the _Active time_ limit of 100 hours per month.
 - For [Pro plan](/docs/introduction/pro-plan) users, the compute endpoint associated with the primary branch is exempt from the limit on simultaneously active computes, ensuring that it is always available.
 Neon has a default limit of 20 simultaneously active computes.